cy-bai/m2p2/README.md

-# Code and dataset for PPAMI
+# Code and dataset for M2P2

 ----
 ## Code